-Plant at least 4 feet apart so stalks aren't crowded, the stems can be long and the leaves large, so give it room.
+Plant at least 4' apart so stalks are not crowded, the stems can be long and the leaves large, so give it room.
 When harvesting pull the entire stem away from the crown, do not cut.
 Pulling the stem's base allows room for more stalks to grow, while cutting the stem leaves a stump which is an opening for disease or pests to enter.
 Mulch well and keep watered in the heat, or plant in a semi-shaded spot in warmer climates.

 The leaves are inedible, but the stalks are tasty and nutritious after cooking.
 Rhubarb is low in calories but high in calcium, potassium, along with many vitamins and minerals.
 Chefs are using cooked rhubarb juice as an intriguing, flavorful alternative to lemon juice in many dishes and drinks.
 Highly adaptable to a variety of dishes, it is used in everything from jams, fruit tarts, soups, sauces, to flavor ice cream and even an Iranian lamb dish.